reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 # GOOD!

 Now that you know all about how to open bam files on IGV, I would like you to open another contig.
-This is a bam file for the mitogenome of another Lepidoptera, but it was produced with PacBio CLR data.
+This is a bam file for the mitogenome of another Lepidoptera, the moth *H. fuciforms* but it was produced with PacBio CLR data.
 Download to your local computer:

 iHemFuc1_MT_16012020.fa
 iHemFuc1_MT_16012020.fa.fai